Hamza12700/nvim/README.md

 # Neovim (PDE)

-This repo contains all of my [neovim](https://github.com/neovim/neovim) config files which is based on [LazyVim/Starter](https://github.com/lazyVim/starter/).
+This repo contains all of my [neovim](https://github.com/neovim/neovim) config files.

+Huge shout-out to [TeejDries](https://github.com/tjdevries) for this awesome [nvim kickstart](https://github.com/nvim-lua/kickstart.nvim) guide.

 ## Get Started

 > [!NOTE]
 > I use `neovim-nightly`, but the configuration should work with the stable version of neovim.

-Make a backup of your current `neovim` files:
+Make a backup of your current `neovim` config:

 ```bash
 mv ~/.config/nvim/ ~/.config/nvim.bak